leandroamorimlagoa/EFCoreAuditingApi/README.md

 3. Restore the packages.
 5. Press `F5` to run the project.

+The swagger will open, and you can test the endpoints.

 The database storage role is handled by DbContext `BusinessContext` with InMemory database,

 Also with the `AuditingDatabase` class that simulates the audit database.